Paleo, No Added Sugar, High-Protein, and Delicious

 Banana Nut Breakfast Cookies

 These soft, delicious breakfast cookies are the perfect start to a great day.
 They're Paleo, high in protein, and naturally sweetened with fruit.
 Make a batch and enjoy them all week long!

-- 1/4 cup plus 2 Tbsp coconut flour, sifted
+- 1/4 cup plus 2 tablespoons coconut flour

 - 3/4 cup almond butter

-- 2 small ripe frozen bananas, softened and mashed
+- 2 small ripe bananas (if frozen allow to slightly thaw)

 - 4 eggs

-- Combine coconut flour, almond flour, almond butter, flaxseed, dates, smashed bananas, eggs, vanilla extract, cinnamon, nutmeg, sea salt and baking soda in the food processor until well mixed and and dates are fully chopped.
+- Combine coconut flour, almond flour, almond butter, flaxseed, dates, bananas, eggs, vanilla extract, cinnamon, nutmeg, sea salt, and baking soda in the food processor until well mixed and dates are fully chopped.